 Clear out your kitchen cupboards

-Mince pies, Christmas pudding, stuffing, cranberry sauce, extra booze… Maybe you find it a bit of a squeeze fitting all those extra Christmas goodies into a kitchen that’s already rammed full?
+Mince pies, Christmas pud, stuffing, cranberry sauce, extra booze… it could be a bit of a squeeze trying to fit in all those Christmas goodies into a kitchen that’s already rammed full.

 It might be an idea to go through your cupboards and have a clear-out during your November blitz of the house.
-You never know, you might find some still-in-date pickles or mincemeat lurking at the back of a cabinet which could save you buying more this year.
+You never know, you might find some sprinkles lurking at the back of a cabinet which could save you buying more for this year’s gingerbread.

 Prep your fridge

-It’s the fridge that really has to handle a lot in the run up to Christmas dinner – with shelves rearranged for the turkey to fit, trifles and puddings crammed around a cheese selection and a variety of sauces and creams…plus the usual fridge fillings.
+In the run up to Christmas dinner your fridge can look like festive Jenga – with shelves rearranged for the turkey to fit, trifles and puddings crammed around a cheese selection and a variety of sauces and creams…plus the usual fridge fillings.

-You don’t want your guests seeing the fridge in a state, so get ahead of the curve and give it a deep clean in advance, so it can sparkle underneath all of that gorgeous grub.
+You don’t want your guests seeing your fridge in a state.
+Plan ahead and give it a deep clean in advance to leave it organised come the big day.

-Take out removable parts for a warm soapy water wash down and go to town with baking soda and water paste (2tbsp soda and ~100ml water) on the inside.
+Take out any removable parts for a warm soapy water wash down, and go to town with baking soda and water paste (2tbsp soda and ~100ml water) on the inside.

 For instructions, take a look at this handy how-to page.